metaplex-foundation/developer-hub/src/pages/protocol-fees.md

 description: A details of the on-chain fees for Metaplex's products.
 ---

-The Metaplex Foundation currently charges the following protocol fees:
+The Metaplex Foundation currently charges the following protocol fees, which are based on community feedback:

-## **Revised Fee Schedule (as of May 24th, 2023)**

-Based on community feedback, Metaplex Foundation has announced an updated fee schedule with the following changes:

-- The Update, Verify, Freeze and Thaw fees for Token Metadata have been removed

 | Instruction     | Program         | Typical Payer | Amount (SOL) | Notes                                                                                                                                                                                                                                                                                    |
 | --------------- | --------------- | ------------- | ------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |